 It is your responsibility to designate American Association College of Osteopathic Medicine Application Service as a recipient (Social Security Number is needed for this transaction to occur, electronically).
-Your application will not be processed without your MCAT score and if taken on a later date your application will be updated.

-There's a fee associated with applying to osteopathic medical colleges and this fee can only be paid via credit card or money order made payable to:
+There's a $195 fee associated with applying to osteopathic medical colleges and this fee can only be paid via credit card or money order made payable to:

 1900 L Street, NW, Suite 603